Frequently Asked Questions

 When you log into Ocean, you can use the Ocean Studies tab to export data for any date range for a given survey form.

-Are you hoping to use a particular clinical resource that isn’t in Ocean’s Clinical Resource Library?
-Let us know and we’ll see how we can help.
+If you are hoping to find a particular clinical resource that isn’t in our CognisantMD Clinical Resource Library, please feel free to reach out to us at email@example.com and we’ll see how we can help.
 We have limited resources for developing new resources without funding, but we might be able to work together to find a way to create the tool you need.
-Currently our clinical resources are only available for Telus Practice Solutions EMR as well as the OceanWave and Ocean Web Questionnaire platform.
-However, we’re open-minded for new opportunities and would like to hear your ideas for sharing and developing other tools.
+Currently our clinical resources are only available for TELUS Practice Solutions Suite EMR.
+However, we are open-minded for new opportunities and would like to hear your ideas for sharing and developing other tools.

 If you have a point-of-care resource within your EMR that you would like to share with other clinicians, sharing it on Ocean is easy: